TAIFA-FIALA/taifa-fiala/ai-guides/Platform Description 23054edc4c7381989822c07b7ee61beb.md

 The platform employs four sophisticated modules to collect comprehensive funding information:

 - **Crawl4AI Website Scanning:** Automated web crawlers that specifically target and extract funding information from relevant philanthropic AI, technology, and grant-making websites
-- **User-Validated Submissions:** A structured submission system allowing community members / the public to contribute funding opportunities they discover / are connected to, creating a collaborative intelligence network
+- **User-Validated Submissions:** A structured submission system allowing community members / the public to contribute intelligence feed they discover / are connected to, creating a collaborative intelligence network
-- **Daily Automated Searches:** Integration with [Serper.dev](http://Serper.dev) API to perform daily searches across the web for new AI funding opportunities relevant to Africa not picked up by any of the other methods
+- **Daily Automated Searches:** Integration with [Serper.dev](http://Serper.dev) API to perform daily searches across the web for new AI intelligence feed relevant to Africa not picked up by any of the other methods
 - **RSS Feed Monitoring:** Lowest hanging fruit involves continuous tracking of key organization feeds, news sources, and announcement channels known to broadcast RFPs to capture the opportunities as they are published

 ### 2. Data Storage & Processing Infrastructure

-All collected information is systematically processed and stored in a robust PostgreSQL database layer, enabling efficient retrieval, filtering, and analysis of funding opportunities.
+All collected information is systematically processed and stored in a robust PostgreSQL database layer, enabling efficient retrieval, filtering, and analysis of intelligence feed.
 Full content of all RFPs will be chunked, vectorized and stored adjacent in pgvector buckets, while its metadata will be linked to the main PostgreSQL database.

 ### 3. Human-in-the-Loop Quality Assurance

-Before publishing to the public platform, all funding opportunities will undergo verification by  python admin app interface where human reviewers ensure:
+Before publishing to the public platform, all intelligence feed will undergo verification by  python admin app interface where human reviewers ensure:

 - Information accuracy and completeness
 - Relevance to African AI researchers and implementers